gnicol/GitSwarm/perforce_swarm/doc-ce/workflow/importing/import_from_gitfusion.md

 ### Known Issues

-* Git Fusion, when installed on CentOS 7 or RHEL 7, does not support HTTP authentication.
+* Git Fusion, when installed on CentOS 7 or RHEL 7, does not support HTTP(S) authentication.
 This issue prevents pushing new work to a Git Fusion repo, including any updates in GitSwarm that would be mirrored to Git Fusion.
+Instead, use SSH connections when Git Fusion is hosted on CentOS/RHEL 7.

 * For projects that are mirrored between GitSwarm and Git Fusion, the project name can only contain letters, numbers, underscores, periods,